-InstantRemove target card in a graveyard from the game.
-Put a 1/1 white and black Spirit creature token with flying into play.
+Exile target card in a graveyard.
+Create a 1/1 white and black Spirit creature token with flying.

 Beckon Apparition Discussion

 I remember running a deck like this back in Lorwyn standard: Nip Gwyllion on turn 1, followed by a turn 2 Edge of the Divinity, and attack with a 4/4 lifelink was pretty serious.
 I remember using Beckon Apparition as graveyard hate and additional 1-drop.

 Nightsky Mimic is a solid card when every nonland card in your deck activates its ability: it's a glass cannon 4/4 flying for 2; it is a quick clock that dies to any removal.
 I'd make room for it by dumping Vampire Nighthawk.